-If your indoor cycle trainer doesn’t measure power, there is a work around where you can sometimes use training software, like TrainerRoad, or Zwift to estimates power based on the speed of your trainer.
-However, this requires you to be able to connect your cycle trainer to a phone, tablet or computer.
+If your indoor cycle trainer doesn’t measure power, there is a workaround where you can sometimes use training software, like TrainerRoad, or Zwift to estimates power based on the speed of your trainer.
+However, this requires you to connect your cycle trainer to a phone, tablet or computer.

 Another option includes purchasing one of the Smart bikes available from Wattbike, Wahoo, TACX, Stages and Body Bike.
-Although, more expensive they generally provide the highest level of accuracy.
+Although more expensive, they provide the greatest level of accuracy.
 They also eliminate the need for a road bike and turbo trainer, and are more suitable if there will be more than one user.

-Each option has an advantage and it’s often a trade-off between cost and accuracy.
-Having said that, the most important factor is the repeatedly of the power readings.
+Each option has an advantage, and it’s often a trade-off between cost, accuracy, and practicality.
+That said, the most important factor is the repeatability of the power readings.

 #7 Be specific with cycling workouts

 As with running training, you need to be specific with cycling training.
-Ideally you’ll want each session to serve a specific purpose.
+And each session should fulfill a specific purpose.

 - Recovery rides to improve recovery between running sessions.

 - Sprint cycling intervals to develop cadence, maximum power and efficiency.

-- Lactate threshold training intervals to develop aerobic conditioning, muscular endurance and lactate threshold.
+- Lactate threshold training intervals to improve aerobic conditioning, muscular endurance and lactate threshold.

-- VO2max cycling intervals to develop aerobic capacity
+- VO2max cycling intervals to increase aerobic capacity

-The main point is: you don’t want to be wasting valuable training time cycling without a specific purpose.
+The key point is: you don’t want to be wasting valuable training time cycling without a specific purpose.

-So, if your focus is on improving your running, don’t just put in lots of easy cycling miles – this won’t transfer fitness across to running.
+So, if your focus is on improving your running, don’t just add in lots of easy cycling miles – this won’t transfer fitness across to improved running.

 Instead, you want to be supplementing you’re running with specific and effective cycling workouts.

 For example, you can use:

-- Longer cycling intervals to improve lactate threshold, muscular endurance, aerobic fitness and develop cardiovascular endurance and efficiency
+- Longer cycling intervals to increase lactate threshold, muscular endurance, aerobic fitness and develop cardiovascular endurance and efficiency

 - Shorter cycling intervals for VO2max, aerobic efficiency and running cadence

 - Sprint intervals for power, cadence, and efficiency.

-Where to go from here?… In the next article, we take a closer look at some specific cycling intervals that I’ve used successfully to improve my running.
-You can read more here: 4 Key Cycling Workouts For Runners.
+Where to go from here?… In the next article, I share some specific cycling intervals that I’ve found most useful for improving running fitness.
+You can learn more here: 4 Key Cycling Workouts For Runners.